that-dog-eater/RATTY/README.md

 ## Setup

 ### Dropper:
   Need to add 2 links, the first to the pdf that will be loaded at runtime and the other will be to downlaod the Exe and execute.
 Dropper will be sent on its own to the target so it must be the file zipped with a password.
+Host the PDF on a google drive with a sharable link.
   - Add link to PDF
   - Add link to EXE
 ### Payload: